-1. Pursuant to Fed.R.Civ.P.
-26(f) and LR16.
-1(b), a meeting was held on date at place and was attended by 1 for Plaintiff(s), and for Defend ndant(s).
+Joint Rule 20(1) Report 1.
+Pursuant to Fed.R.Civ.P.
+26(f) and LR16.1(b), a meeting was held on date at place and was attended by for Plaintiff(s), and for Defendant(s).
 2. Discovery Plan.
-The parties propose to the ne Court the following discovery plan: Discovery will be needed on the following su abjects: (brief descriptions) .
-Discovery shall be placed on a case-manager nent track established in LR 26.1.
-The pa arties agree that the appropriate plan for this c ase (with any stipulated modification by the e parties as set out below) is that designated in LR 26.1(a) as: Standard Complex Exceptional The date for the completion of all discovery (general and expert) is: · Stipulated modifications to the case manager nent track include: · Reports from retained experts under Rule 26 (a)(2) are due during the discovery period d: From Plaintiff(s) by .
-From Defendant(s) by .
+The parties propose to the Court the following discovery plan: Discovery will be needed on the following subjects: (brief descriptions) .
+Discovery shall be placed on a case-management track established in LR 26.1.
+The parties agree that the appropriate plan for this case (with any stipulated modification by the parties as set out below) is that designated in LR 26.1(a) as: Standard Complex Exceptional The date for the completion of all discovery (general and expert) is: Stipulated modifications to the case management track include: Reports from retained experts under required by Rule 26(a)(2)(B) and disclosures required by Rule 26(a)(2)(C) are due during the discovery period: From Plaintiff(s) by From Defendant(s) by Supplementations underwill be as provided in Rule 26(e) are due: (time[s] or interval[s]) as otherwise ordered by the court.
+3. Mediation.
+[For cases selected for mediation under LR 16.4 and LR 83.9ag et seq.]
+Mediation should be conducted [early][midway] [late] in the discovery period, the exact date to be set by the mediator after consultation with the parties.
+The parties agree that the mediator shall be (identity) .
+(If the parties report no agreement, the clerk will select a mediator from the Court's panel of mediators.)
+4. Preliminary Deposition Schedule.
+Preliminarily, the parties agree to the following schedule for depositions: 현 The parties will update this schedule at reasonable intervals.
+5. Other items.
+Plaintiff(s) should be allowed until date to request leave to join additional parties or amend pleadings.